mmogib/typing-jekyll-template/_posts/2018-02-03-welcome-to-jekyll.md

 tags: ['example','welcome','jekyll', 'typing']
 published: true
 comments: true
+# Does not change and does not remove 'script' variables
+script: [post.js]
 excerpted: |
     You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site ...
 ---